-The development will respect the character of the area by refraining to significantly increase surface parking through the use of parking agreements with nearby parking lots.
-The design of the landscape buffer and fence along Parkmount Crescent will deliver a similar character feel as other parts of the Trend-Arlington neighbourhood, such as along Canfield Road and further north on Parkmount Crescent.
+The development will respect the character of the area by refraining to increase surface parking through the use of a parking agreement with nearby parking lots.
+The design of the landscape buffer combined with a solid fence along Parkmount Crescent will reinforce the character of the surrounding community and other parts of the Trend-Arlington neighbourhood, such as along Canfield Road and further north on Parkmount Crescent.
 The new community centre will use a similar architectural style as the existing church and will not project above the current church's steeples.
-Massing on the new building well be kept low and most views of the new building will be screened by fencing, existing and proposed landscaping and the existing mature vegetation along Greenbank Road.
+Massing of the new building well be kept low and most views of the new building will be screened through a combination of fencing, existing and proposed landscaping and the existing mature vegetation along Greenbank Road.